scarborough-courtney/ohimanual/tutorials/toolbox_manual/calculate_regional_assessment_score.md

 * Goal models:
     + develop any goal models with the best available data

 Understanding how the Toolbox is structured can help identify what must be modified for a regional assessemt, particularly with data and models.

+1. Modifying data layers in the layers folder

+2. Registering the layers in layers.csv

+3. Updating goal models in functions.r

+4. Register goal inputs in goals.csv

+5. Check (and update when appropriate) pressures_matrix.csv and resilience_matrix.csv

-## Modifying and registering data layers
+## Modifying data layers
 The default data layers to be modified for the regional assessment are located in the layers folder (as shown for the China assessment below), and each data layer is saved as a separate *.csv* file in the `layers` folder.

 ![alt text](zfig_layers_location.png)

 New data layers will be added, and old layers modified directly in this folder.

+## Registering data layers

+## Updating goal models

+## Register goal inputs

 - updated data layers
 - new data layers